solitontech/Hands-on-LevelUp-in-AI/week2/learning_markdown.md

 Remember that different platforms may support different Markdown flavors with slight variations, but the basics remain the same everywhere.

+Keep experimenting: keep this guide and your playground side by side, and turn any new idea into a quick Markdown snippet so the muscle memory sticks.

 > **Platform-Specific Notes:**
 > - **GitHub**: Supports GitHub Flavored Markdown (GFM) which includes tables, task lists, autolinks, and strikethrough
 > - **GitLab**: Similar to GitHub but with some additional features like math equations